Guide to MA Addiction Landscape

 Massachusetts, often called the Bay State, is a picturesque historical state situated on the East Coast of the United States.
 Overall, residents of Massachusetts struggle with drug and alcohol abuse and addiction at rates similar to the rest of the nation with a few exceptions.

-The Behavioral Health Barometer, Massachusetts 2015 reports that youths and young adults between the ages of 12 and 20 binge drink alcohol at rates higher than national averages indicate; data collected for 2013 and 2014 suggest a past-month binge drinking rate of 17.7 percent for Massachusetts underage residents compared to a national underage past-month binge drinking rate of 14 percent.
+The Behavioral Health Barometer, Massachusetts 2015 reports that youths and young adults between the ages of 12 and 20 binge drink alcohol at rates higher than national averages indicate; data collected for 2013 and 2014 suggest a past-month binge drinking rate of 17.7 percent for Massachusetts underage residents compared to a national underage past-month binge drinking rate of 14 percent, which may be partly attributed to the culture of binge drinking in universities.
 Rates of illicit drug dependence or abuse for Massachusetts residents were a little higher than national averages as well; 3 percent of Massachusetts residents struggled with drug abuse each year for 2013 and 2014 versus a national average of 2.6 percent.
 Massachusetts is also facing serious issues related to opioid abuse, addiction, and overdose, as the Boston Patch publishes that Massachusetts ranked sixth in the United States for number of overdose deaths in 2015.

 The Massachusetts Department of Public Health (DPH) reports that for the fiscal year (FY) 2013, there were more than 40,000 people served by public state-regulated acute treatment services (ATS) or detox programs.
 The Behavioral Health Barometer further states that treatment for mental health was slightly better in Massachusetts than the rest of the country.
 More adult residents in Massachusetts received treatment for any mental illness (AMI) with 53.8 percent receiving care between 2010 and 2014; the national average was 42.7 percent.
 More youths battling major depressive episode (MDE) were treated between 2010 and 2014 in Massachusetts at 50.5 percent than the national average of 38.6 percent.